 - N 1.
-Create complete neighborhoods across Austin with a mix of housing types and land uses, affordable housing and transportation options, and access to retail, employment, community services, and parks and recreation options.
+Create complete neighborhoods across Austin with a mix of housing types and land uses, affordable housing and transportation options, and access to schools, retail, employment, community services, and parks and recreation options.
 (See also Land Use and Transportation). - N 2.
 Protect neighborhood character by directing growth to areas of change and ensuring context sensitive infill (e.g., designated redevelopment areas, corridors, and infill sites).
 (See also Land Use and Transportation). - N 3.
 Identify and assess the infrastructure needs of older neighborhoods and provide for improvements needed to maintain their sustainability. - N 4.
 Protect historic buildings, structures, sites, places, and districts in neighborhoods throughout the City.
 (See also Historic and Cultural Preservation). - N 5.
 Strengthen Austin's neighborhoods by connecting to other neighborhoods, quality schools, parks, and other community-serving uses that are accessible by transit, walking, and bicycling. - N 6.
-Strongthen the planning processes for small area plans (e.g., neighborhood plans, station area plans, corridor plans, etc.) by incorporating directions set by Imagine Austin.
 Strengthen planning processes by recognizing that the Comprehensive Plan and small-area plans (e.g., neighborhood plans, corridor plans, and station area plans) need to respect, inform, and draw from each other.